mattermost/docs/source/deployment/mobile-app-deployment.rst

 Building and distributing the Mattermost mobile apps requires you to deploy an instance of the MPNS.

 As part of the process of building the applications you will need to sign the applications.
 You must also obtain the appropriate certificate for both Android and iOS.
-If this is not done, the applications will not be able to interact with Your instance of the MPNS.
+If this is not done, the applications will not be able to interact with your instance of the MPNS.

 Once that is complete you can proceed with deployment of your MPNS instance.